pivovarit/parallel-collectors/README.md

 **Sadly, Stream API officially only the common `ForkJoinPool` which effectively restricts the applicability of parallelized Streams to CPU-bound jobs.**

+There's an [implementation trick that allows running parallel Stream in a custom FJP instance](https://stackoverflow.com/questions/28985704/parallel-stream-from-a-hashset-doesnt-run-in-parallel/29272776#29272776) but it's not guaranteed to work and it supports only FJP instances.

 ## Basic API

 The library relies on a native `java.util.stream.Collector` mechanism used by Java Stream API which makes it possible to achieve the highest compatibility - **all of them are one-off and should not be reused unless you know what you're doing.**